CommandString/Router/README.md

 The code snippet above responds to the URLs `/blog`, `/blog/year`, `/blog/year/month`, `/blog/year/month/day`, and `/blog/year/month/day/slug`.

-Note: With optional parameters it is important that the leading `/` of the subpatterns is put inside the subpattern itself.
+Note: With optional parameters, it is important that the leading `/` of the subpatterns is put inside the subpattern itself.
 Don't forget to set default values for the optional parameters.

 The code snipped above unfortunately also responds to URLs like `/blog/foo` and states that the overview needs to be shown - which is incorrect.
 Optional subpatterns can be made successive by extending the parenthesized subpatterns so that they contain the other optional subpatterns: The pattern should resemble `/blog(/year(/month(/day(/slug))))` instead of the previous `/blog(/year)(/month)(/day)(/slug)`:
 ```php